The Truth about Therapy in San Marcos for a Child who is Anxious.

 Your child needs to feel safe and at ease with the therapist, especially if they are feeling anxious.
 While a doctor can make an accurate diagnosis even if your child is scared of the doctor, and your child can get an A in math even if they dislike the teacher, therapy doesn’t work that way.
 If you choose and force a child to attend therapy with a therapist they don’t like or who scares them because you like the therapist, your child most likely will not make progress in therapy.
 The basis for good therapy is a relationship of trust and safety, first and foremost.

 I hope I've provided some clear information about therapy that can help you find the right therapist for both you and/or your child.
-If you are looking for a San Diego Child Therapy specialist in San Marcos to help your child with anxiety, you can read more about how I can help here.
+If you are looking for a San Marcos Child Therapist to help your child with anxiety, you can read more about how I can help on my specialty page for Anxious Children.

 Thank you for visiting my website.
 If you found this blog helpful please share it with your social networks.